arav06/aws-fundies/aws-services-fundamentals.md

 In security groups, rules are stateful

 Lets say that we have a website running on port 443(HTTPS) and using our security group, we allow all inbound traffic to port 443.
 Now, we have a device connected to the internet which visits our website.
 Once it does so, it hits the security group which allows it to access port 443.
 During this negotiation, the device provides a high port number(port higher than 1024) such as 48923, to which the contents of the website should be sent back.
-Now, the security groups realizes that the traffic on port 443 is legitimate and the client wants the website contents on port 48923.
+Now, the security group realizes that the traffic on port 443 is legitimate and the client wants the website contents on port 48923.
 So, the security groups automatically allows outbound traffic on port 48923

 The rules of a security group such as 'SG-1' can be applied to more than one EC2 instance.
 If we allow inbound traffic on port 22(SSH) for 'SG-1',  then all the instances whose security group is 'SG-1' will follow that rule and allow inbound connection on port 22